christophejunke/sdl2-event-loop/README.md

 Unlike with `SDL2:WITH-EVENT-LOOP`, each event is associated with a different macro, and thus a different signature.
-That makes it easier to known which keyword arguments are relevant for each event.
+That makes it easier to known which keyword arguments are relevant for each event type.

 # Window events

 The `:WINDOWEVENT` type is associated with a macro named `WITH-RAW-WINDOW-EVENT`.
-It is a generic window event that is covers a range of subtypes of window events, held in its `:EVENT` slot.
+It is a generic window event that covers a range of subtypes of window events, held in its `:EVENT` slot.
 It also has two general-purpose slots named `:DATA1` and `:DATA2`.